santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

 - **General Content Type Changes**
   - Updated Content Types for Bootstrap 4.
   - One column/two column "module" designations are deprecated in favor of columns.
 See: Site Pointer, Infographics, List Items, more.
-- **Accordion**
-  - We have restyled the standard BS4 accordion configuration (previously marked for deprecation) and introduced a new/improved accordion style.
-  - Card-based accordions have been added to the pattern library following BS4.
-Though we present this as an option, the default styling should be used.
 - **Agenda**
   - Simple responsive table (built with Bootstrap grid) which is intended for scheduling events that have several parts.
 - **Block**